High School Summer Program

 Specifics

-Confident and Creative Writers: For many students, producing writing on a deadline is a challenge.
+Writing with Confidence: For many students, producing writing on a deadline is a challenge.
 By including creative approaches to writing, students can develop strategies and approaches to increase their success.
 This course is designed for individuals who find it difficult to generate effective writing in an academic setting despite their efforts to do so.
 High interest topics and creative assignments will engage students and encourage them to find meaningful connections to their writing.
 Students should expect to produce writing in most class sessions.

-Writing the Effective College Entrance Essay: Writing that is clear, authentic, concise, and persuasive is a general requirement for academic success at the college level, and it is what colleges look for in application essays.
+Writing the College Essay: Writing that is clear, authentic, concise, and persuasive is a general requirement for academic success at the college level, and it is what colleges look for in application essays.
 Using prompts typically found on college applications, students will formulate, draft, and edit an essay that can be used as a model for their own college application essay.

 Academic Prep: